It's Going to Be a Great Year

 Advertisement

 The move signals a win for President Trump, who has long demanded that Jerome Powell lower the interest rates and even threatened to fire him.
 Powell's term as Fed Chair is set to end in May, although he'll remain on the board through 2028.
-Trump has reported that he is conducting interviews to see who will replace Powell, with the most likely contender being Kevin Hassett, the current Director of the National Economic Council.
+Trump has reported that he is conducting interviews to identify a replacement for Powell, with Kevin Hassett, the current Director of the National Economic Council, the leading candidate.

 Editor’s Note: Thanks to President Trump’s leadership and bold policies, America’s economy is back on track.